hmziqrs/flutter-ui-designs/README.md

 ## Requirements to run locally

-> Just in case if you ran into errors make sure your'e using correct flutter & dart version.
+> Just in case if you ran into errors make sure you're using correct flutter & dart version.
 In order to support desktop build master branch is a requirement & Master branch is not stable so breaking changes happen very often.

 - Flutter master channel & Framework • revision `4df8fdb7df`
   - Run `flutter --version` to check it